ritazevallos/youtube-access/README.md

 Data acquired from the Google Youtube API in real time is displayed as charts using the Chart.js library, showing the percentage of videos that are captioned for those uploaded on a given date.
 The user can view data for specific dates or break down the amount captioned by specific categories.

+## Authors

+The project was made by Rita Zevallos, Jonah Schwartz, and Hannah Bown.

 [evohax]: http://evohax.com/